nguyensjsu/sp19-281-whales/TeamHackathonProjectJournal.md

 1. What database to use for what service with respect to consistency and availability.
 2. Analyze the dependencies of servces.
 3. Schema design
+4. Decided the scalable factors in the project